If the culture feels inequitably tough,

-the STEM sector (Science, Technology, Engineering, Mathematics) have curious and passionate people.
-You don’t enter the sciences for the money, you do it to make a difference or for the love of the puzzle you are trying to solve.
+The STEM sector (Science, Technology, Engineering, Mathematics) have curious and passionate people.
+You don’t enter the sciences for the money.
+You do it to make a difference or for the puzzle you are trying to solve.

 I started working with women in the STEM sector as part of my Cambridge University PhD - focused on women engineers.